FrancesCoronel/personal-website-v3/_adventures/hackathons.md

 ---
 title: "Hackathons <i class='twa twa-hammer'></i>"
 excerpt: "Do or do not.
-There is no try. - Yoda"
+There is no try. -Yoda"
 permalink: /hackathons/
 header:
     image: https://fvcproductions.files.wordpress.com/2016/02/12771707_1076383859078958_1519560316826557331_o.jpg
 comments: false
 ---

-### Hackathon activity can also be found on [my Devpost profile](http://devpost.com/fvcproductions "Devpost").
+## Hackathon activity can also be found on [my Devpost profile](http://devpost.com/fvcproductions "Devpost").

 > To see hackathons I've spoken at and not just attended, head over to [my speaking page](http://fvcproductions.com/services/speaking/ "Speaking")!